Dimensioning

 In any case, the next3 will limit the PV current and/or the charging current (battery) to the rated and/or programmed currents.
 All those limitations are automatically managed by the next3 and there is no risk in case of over dimensioning the PV input power/current.
 The power production is electronically controlled and optimally dispatched in the system due to the PFD technology (Power Flow Dispatcher).

-NOTE: The PV production could be limited by various other reasons at a systemic level because the next3 is in interaction with other elements.
+In some situation, the PV production could be limited by various other reasons at a systemic level because the next3 is in interaction with other elements.
 The battery has a charging current limit which can be further limited depending on the charging phase or the battery voltage.
 In offgrid application when the battery is full, the production will equal the AC loads.
 The maximal PV injection to the grid when there is no battery charging is 15kW (3x5kW grid feeding limitation).

 Solar strings design

 The solar generator is normally dimensioned to cover an important part or the entire energy requirement of the system.
 Once the PV power has been decided upon, it will be distributed among one or more MPPT units, wisely combining the modules among them.
 Modules with the same orientation and the same shading (if there is some) must be connected in the same string or there will be a risk of important mismatching losses.
-These combinations in series and in parallel must be carried out according to the voltage and current limits of the next3 MPPT inputs.
-An example is provided below for a single MPPT string (example with 310W modules, 60 cells, 41Voc).

-In the case of a 310W module with 60cells between 10 and 20 modules are recommended.
-21 modules in series are possible in hot countries but should be avoided in cold countries due to the increasing voltage at low temperatures.
+21 modules in series are possible in hot countries but should be avoided in cold countries due to the increasing voltage at low temperatures (18 modules in cord countries).
 The open circuit voltage must be carefully checked with temperature coefficients given by the PV modules manufacturer.
-9 modules could be theoretically sufficient to start the inverter but in real conditions this could provide too little voltage.

 When two strings are in parallel on one MPP channel, there can be up to maximum 17 modules in series order to avoid PV production capping.
 Up to 21 modules can be used with a high probability of capping.